-- a dinner in a gastro pub with a beer will cost you around £25 – 30.
+- dinner in a gastro pub with a beer will cost you around £25 – 30.

 - If you choose a restaurant you should get away with £ 35-45.

-A single person that likes to eat out a couple of days a week should consider to budget £200-300 per month.
+A single person that likes to eat out a couple of days a week should consider budgeting £200-300 per month.
 Families with young children are in luck as most restaurants offer children’s menus with fixed prices usually between £5 – 8.

 HOT TIP: if you are up for an early dinner you can also try to book through First table, at same London restaurants you get 50% off the food bill.

 COST OF TRAVEL IN LONDON